dagger/dagger/docs/v0.3/sdk/cue/use-cases/1248-aws-sam.md

 ```

-Now we can run `dagger do deploy` to build an AWS SAM function and deploy it to AWS Lambda.
+Now we can run `dagger-cue do deploy` to build an AWS SAM function and deploy it to AWS Lambda.

 #### Plan for a Docker image